mrcbq/Capstone-module-1-dsteam-page/README.md

 ### Usage

-To run the project, execute the following command:
+Open Index.HTML on your favorite browser

-Open the index.html on your favorite browser.
+No requires libraries extra.

 ### Run tests